AndyyyYuuu/lm-is-compressor/README.md

 <div align="center">
   <h1>Language Model-Based Text Compression</h1>
-    <i>An accurate language model can be converted into a high-compression, lossless text compressor, and vice versa. </i><br><br>
+    <i>An accurate language model can be converted into a high-compression, lossless text compressor. </i><br><br>
 </div>

-This repository is a demonstration of using a language model to perform lossless compression on natural langage.
+This repository is a demonstration of using a language model to perform lossless compression on natural language through some of the methods laid out by [Delétang et al. 2023](https://arxiv.org/abs/2309.10668).
 In it, I show that the use of GPT-2 Small as part of an arithmetic coding algorithm, albeit extremely slow to run, can achieve a compression rate of **around 20%** on English natural language.
-I also demonstrate that this compression rate can be improved through the use of more accurate language models.
-I hope you'll find this experiment interesting or informative (pun initially not intended).
+I also show that this compression rate can be improved through the use of more accurate language models.
+I hope you'll find this experiment interesting.

 > ## Table of Contents
 > 1. [Run the Experiment](#run-the-experiment)